Concrete 101

 It is not all made the same.
 Concrete can be altered in how strong it is.
 In fact, when you fill out our

-order request form , you can choose just how strong you want your concrete.
+order request form, you can choose just how strong you want your concrete.

 Are there different colors of concrete available?

 The color of concrete after it dries can vary due to the minerals added to the mix.
-If you are looking for a specific color or tone for your concrete installation, it is best to discuss with our team members during a consultation.
+If you are looking for a specific color or tone for your concrete installation, it is best to discuss it with our team members during a consultation.

 Due to concrete not being a flexible material, cracking is bound to happen with age and different weather conditions.
 However, cracking will not affect the durability or function of your surface.
 If the cracking is bothering your aesthetic preferences we can easily fill in the lines with easy maintenance.